Thinking of building an addition to your home in Walnut Creek, California?

 Be comforted in the fact that you’re not the only one asking.
 As home prices in California remain relatively resilient to any extreme fluctuations, the question most homeowners in California are asking themselves is how to maximize the value of the property they own.

 Home additions are the ideal way to go for most properties in Walnut Creek as opposed to building ADUs (also known as ‘in-law units’).
 The main reason why home additions are the preferred method of maximizing the value and space it is typically a cheaper and simpler than building a detached dwelling unit or ADU.

 If you’re thinking of building an addition onto your property, there are a few questions to consider before you can get started.

 Are you building ‘up’ or ‘out’?

 Building onto a second story can be 25% more expensive than building out.
-The reason for this is there are more costs associated with 2nd story additions due to the added costs of running utilities further, the need to get structural plans drawn up, materials of structural reinforcement, and added labor cost.
+There are more costs associated with 2nd story additions due to the added costs of running utilities further, the need to get structural plans drawn up, materials for structural reinforcement, and added labor cost.

 How much does it cost to build an addition onto my home in Walnut Creek?

 The industry standard cost of building a home addition on the ground level can go for $350 per square foot; this includes the costs of rough materials like framing materials, standard insulation, drywall, mudding, electrical outlet covers, recessed light fixtures, labor costs, and demolition costs.
 Building your home addition on a second story can run up to $450 per square foot depending on the complexity of the project.

 What ways can I pay for building my home addition?